-By the Book – East Lake Angling Regulations
+East Lake Angling Regulations

-Along with the special restrictions on brown trout, the daily bag limit is five trout and salmon total, with only one allowed over 20 inches.
+East Lake is now open all year.
+The daily bag limit is five trout and salmon total, with only one allowed over 20 inches.
 The minimum size is 8 inches.
 Additionally, rainbow trout must have been fin-clipped (hatchery reared) to be kept.

 Know Before You Go

 Snow and gnarly storms are possible almost anytime at East Lake, which sits close to 6,400 feet.
 Check conditions before you leave and be prepared for bad weather.